 Candidates who wish to inquire about the assessment outcome should contact the ACS through email by referencing their Application ID reference number.

-Key Areas to focus on while writing your ACS Employment Reference Letter
+Key areas to focus on while writing your ACS Employment Reference Letter

-Proper details on employment period
+Proper details on the employment period

 Before applying for the ACS skills assessment, you must have sufficient work experience since ACS has established the minimum work experience necessary to ensure candidates meet the skill level standards.